 In addition the CIPFA Code requires the realignment of accounting policies for entities included within the Group Accounts.
-All entity policies are aligned with the exception of Horsecross Arts Ltd pensions disclosures.
 The pension liability at 31 March 2016 for Horsecross Arts Ltd of £1,035,000 has been included within the Group Reserves balance at 31 March 2016.